MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-dlp.md

 # Data Loss Prevention (DLP) in Microsoft Edge

-This article describes Data Loss Prevention (DLP) - what it is, and why it's important.

-> [!NOTE]
-> This applies to Microsoft Edge version 85 or later.

-## Overview

 Data loss prevention (DLP) is a system of technologies that identify and safeguard sensitive enterprise data from unauthorized disclosure.
 To comply with business standards and industry regulations, organizations must protect sensitive information and prevent its unauthorized disclosure.
 Sensitive information includes financial data or personally identifiable information (PII) such as credit card numbers, social security numbers, or health records, among many other things.

-### The impact of remote work

 Remote work has increased the emphasis on using DLP.
 With the growing use of personal and work activities on devices, enterprises are seeing an increased risk of unauthorized sharing of corporate data outside the workplace.